o3de/o3de.org/content/docs/user-guide/features/platforms/ios/quick-start.md

 ---
-description: ' Learn how to run the Amazon Lumberyard Samples Project on your iOS device from a macOS computer. '
+description: ' Learn how to run the Open 3D Engine Samples Project on your iOS device from a macOS computer. '
 title: 'Quick Start: Running the Samples Project on iOS Devices'
 ---